lebriggs/laura_website_2/content/dataresource/_index.md

 ---
+title: Data Resources
+description: |
+  A place to collect data resources used in the other sections.
-author: Laura Briggs
+author: "Laura Briggs"
-type: blog
+show_post_thumbnail: true
+show_author_byline: true
+show_post_date: true
+# for listing page layout
+layout: list-grid # list, list-sidebar, list-grid

+# for list-sidebar layout
+sidebar:
+  title: A Sidebar for Your Thoughts
+  description: |
+    This is a fully featured blog that supports categories, tags, series, and pagination.
+Even this sidebar offers a ton of customizations.

+    Check out the _index.md file in the /blog folder to edit this content.
+  author: "The R Markdown Team @RStudio"
+  text_link_label: Subscribe via RSS
+  text_link_url: /index.xml
+  show_sidebar_adunit: false # show ad container

+# set up common front matter for all pages inside dataresource/
 cascade:
   type: blog
-  author: Laura Briggs
+  author: "Laura Briggs"
   show_author_byline: true
-  show_comments: false
   show_post_date: true
+  show_disqus_comments: false # see disqusShortname in site config
+  # for single-sidebar layout
   sidebar:
-    show_sidebar_adunit: false
     text_link_label: View recent posts
     text_link_url: /blog/
-description: "A place to hold data resources used in my talks."
-layout: list # list, list-sidebar, list-grid
-show_author_byline: true
-show_button_links: false
-show_post_date: true
-show_post_thumbnail: true
-sidebar:
-  author: The R Markdown Team @RStudio
-  categories_link: true
-  description: "This is a fully featured blog that supports categories,\ntags, series,
-    and pagination.
-Even this sidebar offers \na ton of customizations.\n\nCheck out the _index.md file in the /blog folder \nto edit this content. \n"
-  series_link: true
-  show_sidebar_adunit: true
-  tags_link: true
-  text_link_label: Subscribe via RSS
-  text_link_url: /index.xml
-  title: A Sidebar for Your Thoughts
-thumbnail_left: false
-title: Data Resources
+    show_sidebar_adunit: false # show ad container
 ---

-** No content below YAML for the blog _index.
+**No content below YAML for the blog _index.
 This file provides front matter for the listing page layout and sidebar content.
 It is also a branch bundle, and all settings under `cascade` provide front matter for all pages inside blog/.
 You may still override any of these by changing them in a page's front matter.**